Last Updated on

 I hope you found this guide useful.
 As I said, one of the most frustrating things about planning a trip to Caral was the lack of information online, so I tried to compile everything I know online.
 If I’m missing anything, please let me know.

 Did you enjoy Caral?
 Or are you still planning on going there?
 Make sure not to miss this site next time you travel to Peru!
 It would be a shame.
-Also, if you are staying in Lima, check out my guide about top things to do in Peru’s capital.
+Also, if you are staying in Lima, check out our guide about top things to do in Peru’s capital.

 Like it?
 Pin it!